gamecraftCZ/BasicSharp/README.md

 ### Runtime errors
-If error occur, execution of code stops and error message is printed to stderr.

-- `DivisionByZero` = tried to divide by 0
+Things that can result in runtime error:

-- `LoopControlOutsideLoop` = using `continue` or `break` outside of loop body
+- Using `continue` or `break` outside of loop body
-- `InvalidNumberFormat` = parsing string that is not a number using `TONUM`
+- Parsing string that is not a number using `TONUM`
-- `VariableNotDeclared` = using variable that was not declared before
+- Using variable that was not declared before
-- `ConditionNotBoolean` = condition in `IF` or `WHILE` evaluated to non-boolean value
+- Condition in `IF` or `WHILE` evaluated to non-boolean value